 Organic materials are sold either by weight or by volume.
 Because of their sponge-like qualities much of their weight may be in the water content.
 It is usually more economical to buy humus by the cubic yard.
-When the available form is sold only by weight avoid paying a high price for water by making certain that each ton contains a minimum of two cubic yards.
+That small volume may weigh as much as a ton.
+Make certain that you are to get a minimum of two cubic yards per ton.
 One cubic yard of well rotted manure may weigh close to a ton, depending on moisture content.

 The availability of the different types of organic matter varies with the locality.
-Cost of handling and hauling are the main factors determining the selling price.
+Cost of handling and delivery are the main factors determining the selling price.